keremceliker/Create_Kubernetes_the_Hard-Way-HA-Cluster-Operations-on-Amazon-AWS-using-kops-by-Terraform/README.md

 - Linkedin: **`linkedin.com/in/keremceliker`**
 - Blog: **`www.keremceliker.com`**

+Tanzu by VMware, Kubernetes and Docker,OpenShift Container Infrastructures will make a definite change to come into our lives as Cloud or Hybrid-Cloud.
+This time, I prepared a different Container Mini DevOps Project.
+It can be easily used to start in an infrastructure project as an example.

 This is a Terraform module which provides AWS EC2 (without EKS) and S3,Route53,VPC for publishing services via NGINX Ingress on Kubernetes Kops.
 ![aws-diagram](images/logo.JPG)